Exanlv/moock/documentation.md

 ---

-## Partial mocks
+## Creating partial mocks

 ### Partial mocks
-Creating a partial mock can be done in the following way.
-A partial mock will automatically forward any method call or property get to the partial object.
+A partial mocks wraps the given object, any methods and properties will be forwarded and retrieved from its real instance.
+Allowing you to selectively overwrite public behaviour.

+ Generally speaking, sticking to full mocks is the recommended approach.
 ```php
 $this->real = new UserService();